 It's been more than four years since I was first elected by the amazing constituents of District 1, and the challenges we've faced since then have been immense.
 I've fought for more affordable housing, pushed for adaptive reuse projects to preserve our history while continuing development, championed green programs throughout the city, fought to have the Cross Charlotte Trail funded through our district, and stood up to protect women's reproductive rights.
 But I've also worked to get stop signs installed to protect pedestrians near Uptown, had petty fines for small businesses advertising on sandwich boards waived, and halted development projects that would've created more problems in our district's flood plains.
 We're moving the needle on the biggest issues, but I'm also working tirelessly to make sure the small things that matter to you get attention from your elected officials, too.

 At the end of the day, I'm still just a neighbor.
-I've lived in Charlotte for more than a decade, and my wife, Lauren, and I make our home in Plaza Midwood.
-We share the same concerns and challenges, hopes and aspirations as you.
+I've lived in Charlotte for more than a decade and reside in the Plaza Midwood neighborhood.
+I share the same concerns and challenges, hopes and aspirations as you.
 That's why I want to keep fighting for you.
 The job isn't done, but we're making strides every day.
 I'm asking for your vote so I can keep pushing for the change we need to see every person in Charlotte prosper.

 The people who work in our neighborhoods should also be able to afford to live there, to be a part of the communities they serve.
 Affordable, workforce housing should not be concentrated in a small handful of corners in the city’s East and West corridors, but should be equitably distributed around the city.
 Thoughtful distribution of workforce housing across our city is the long-term solution to re-integrating our public school system without the need for busing.